ipfs-inactive/ipfs-postmsg-proxy/README.md

 ```

 We're using `interface-ipfs-core` to test our call stubs which are hooked up to a `js-ipfs`/`js-ipfs-api` on the other end.
 If the tests pass we know that the proxy is doing a good job of passing messages over the boundary.

-The proxy uses [`postmsg-rpc`](https://www.npmjs.com/package/postmsg-rpc) under the hood to create an object which looks like an IPFS instance on the web page.
-This is just an object with "stubs" (functions) that use `window.postMessage` to communicate with a real IPFS node running in the browser extension. `postmsg-rpc` allows us to create these stubs and expose methods on the IPFS node without having to deal with the complexities of `window.postMessage`.

 When messages are passed using `window.postMessage` the data that is sent is cloned using the [structured clone algorithm](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm).
 It allows more things to be cloned than just JSON types but there are some things that _cannot be cloned_ without some prior serialization to a format that _can be cloned_ by the algorithm.
 For this reason, on both the web page and browser extension side we sometimes manually perform this serialization on arguments and return types.